dogweather/forkful/content/en/c-sharp/data-structures/using-associative-arrays.md

   \ pairs of keys and values.
 They're your go-to when you need to fetch values quickly\u2026"
 lastmod: '2024-03-13T22:45:00.081621-06:00'
 model: gpt-4-0125-preview
-summary: "Associative arrays, or dictionaries in C#, let you store and manage pairs\
+summary: Associative arrays, or dictionaries in C#, let you store and manage pairs of keys and values.
-  \ of keys and values.
-They're your go-to when you need to fetch values quickly\u2026"
 title: Using associative arrays
 weight: 15
 ---